MaksumRifai/kumparan-ar/README.md

 # AR Kumparan
 <img src="https://raw.githubusercontent.com/MaksumRifai/kumparan/master/kumparan-preview.gif" width="450">

-For this Project, I used AR.js and Aframe.js library, Image Descriptor, and Voxel.
+For this Project, I used AR.js and Aframe.js library, Image Descriptor, and MagicaVoxel.

 https://github.com/MaksumRifai/kumparan (Repo) | https://maksumrifai.github.io/kumparan (Live)

-Open Live Demo with Chrome Mobile Browser or AR/VR/XR Devices, When that cam ready, Scan Kumparan Sticker/Umbrella or Logo from kumparan.com Or you can use assets logo from disclaimer below.
+Open Live Demo with Chrome Mobile Browser or AR/VR/XR Devices, When that cam ready, Scan/Hover Kumparan Sticker/Umbrella (Real things) or Logo from kumparan.com, you can also use assets logo from disclaimer and image/photo from descriptors section below.

-Note for Desktop Browser you need latest Chrome or Edge that suported and enabled for WebVR Experiences, and also good desktop camera (Webcam), Recommended use Mobile Browser.
+Note for Desktop Browser you need latest Chrome or Edge that suported and enabled for WebVR Experiences, and also good desktop camera (Webcam), Recommended use Mobile Browser for Best Experience.

-# Libraries
+#Libraries

 ## AR.js
 AR.js is a lightweight library for Augmented Reality on the Web, coming with features like Image Tracking, Location based AR and Marker tracking.